 Portugal says goodbye to its ‘father of democracy’

-Thousands on Monday paid their last respects to Mario Soares, widely seen as the father of Portugal's modern-day democracy, as his funeral cortege was set to wind its way across the capital.
+Thousands paid their last respects Monday to Mario Soares, widely seen as the father of Portugal's modern-day democracy, as his funeral cortege wound its way across Lisbon to applause from mourners.

 The founder of Portugal’s Socialist Party, who served as president from 1986-96, died in hospital on Saturday.